euraye/euraye/README.md

 a 4th-year student and an aspiring Frontend Developer with a passion for building websites, designing interfaces, and creating thoughtful UI/UX experiences.
 I'm always eager to learn, explore new technologies, and bring ideas to life through clean and user-friendly design.

 ## 💻 What I Love Doing

-- 🎨 Designing user-friendly interfaces
+- 🎨 Making web designs that are clean, creative, and user-friendly
-- 💻 Coding responsive and interactive web pages
+- 💻 Coding websites that are responsive and interactive
-- 🧠 Solving UI/UX problems creatively
+- 🖌️ Creating graphic art and exploring visual styles
-- 🌱 Continuously learning new web technologies
+- 🌱 Continuously learning new tools and technologies

 ## 🌐 Socials: